Budget Feasible Mechanisms: General Submodular Functions

 \subsection{Overview of Our Approach}

 Our approach is based in three ideas:

 \begin{itemize} \item First, we derive an alternative characterization of the threshold payments of the proportional share allocation rule.
 Since we know that this rule does not work, this may seem futile.
-However, the characterization implies that payments are ``not too far'' from the agents' proportional contributions, and thus budget feasible within a constant factor.

-\item Our mechanism is designed in the light of this characterization, so that it uses an appropriate fraction of its budget.

-\item Finally, we divide the set of agents in a particular manner: for Coverage and its variants we are to take the maximum between the maximal element and the nonlinear relaxation of the problem defined on a smaller domain (described in the following section).
-For the general submodular case, we rely on randomization (thus obtaining a \emph{universally truthful} mechanism).
+We'll show that this characterization plays a significant role in our design.